Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 - Safari combination: Masai Mara (3 days) plus Diani Beach delivers Big Five, Maasai culture and the Indian Ocean in two weeks from Nairobi.

-- Entry: The Kenya eTA costs approximately USD 30 online, processing takes 48-72 hours; drone permit from the KCAA must be applied for in advance (USD 50, 2-3 weeks).
+- The Kenya eTA costs approximately USD 30 online, processing takes 48-72 hours; drone permit from the KCAA must be applied for in advance (USD 50, 2-3 weeks).

 - Nairobi Highlights: Nairobi National Park with skyline backdrop, David Sheldrick Elephant Orphanage (feeding at 11 a.m., 15 USD) and Giraffe Centre in Karen.